LLNL/MuyGPyS/README.md

 ... )
 >>> print(f"mse : {mse_fn(predictions, test_responses)}")
 obtains mse: 2.345136495565052
->>> print(f"diagonal posterior variance: {variance * muygps.sigma_sq()}")
-diagonal posterior variance: [0.52199482 0.45934382 0.81381388 ...
-0.64982631 0.45958342 0.68602048]
 ```

-Independent diagonal variance for each test item is the only form of posterior variance supported for a single model, and independent diagonal variance for each test item along each response dimension is the only form of posterior variacne supported for a multivariate model.
+Independent diagonal variance for each test item (possibly scaled by different `sigma_sq` values in the case of a multidimensional response) is the only form of posterior variance supported for a single model.
+Similarly independent diagonal variance for each test item along each response dimension is the only form of posterior variacne supported for a multivariate model.
 Computing the full posterior covariance between the dimensions of multivariate output is not currently supported, but is planned for a future release.
 Computing the full posterior covariance between all inputs is not and will not be supported for scalability reasons.